 The ITU-T Recommendation T.38 is a widely recognized standard for fax relay [20].
 The first version for the T.38 specification is version 0 and the majority of implementations are compatible with this version, while later implementations are also required to inter-operate with version 0.
 MTAs and Media Gateways MUST support version 0 of the T.38 specification [20] in order to ensure interoperability with existing T.38 implementations.
-In addition, a MTA or a Media Gateways MUST support any other version of the T.38 specification.
-All client devices (MTAs and Media Gateways) MUST support the V.27ter, V.29, V.17 modem protocols for page transmission within the T.38 implementation to allow transfer rates up to 14400bps.
+In addition, MTAs and Media Gateways MAY support versions 1 and 2 of T.38.
+MTAs and Media Gateways MUST NOT use version 3.
+MTAs and Media Gateways MUST support the V.27ter, V.29, V.17 modem protocols for page transmission within the T.38 implementation to allow transfer rates up to 14400bps.
 Fax transmissions utilizing the V.34 modem protocol (super G3 fax) SHOULD be handled as described in Section 7.1.2 using the G.711 pass-through mode.
-However if the implementation supports T.38 Version 3 then it MAY use T.38 Version 3 mode to transport super G3 fax transmissions [20].
+However, if CNG detection is enabled as a trigger for T.38, version 0, 1, or 2 MUST be used to force a down-speed to Group 3 rates at a maximum of 14400 bps [20].
+MTAs and Media Gateways that are capable of T.38 version 3 (but have not negotiated it) MUST set the V.8 Capabilities bit (bit 6) of the DIS frame to 0 if a DIS frame is received with the V.8 Capabilities bit set to 1.
+This locks the fax transmission to Group 3 rates by preventing a return to V.8 negotiations.
+This requirement applies to DIS frames received on both the packet and TDM interfaces of Media Gateways and on both the packet and analog interfaces of MTAs.